a-loaf-of-bread/odb/README.md

 LEARN BY DOING.
 It *might* all fit together like this: Finnish edu system for early years --> socratic based learning years --> Bayt al Hikma and Toledo type stuff for broadening perspectives --> MIT way, mind and hand --> guild way to graduation so that you have proper work experience already (doesnt have to start in uni level, just increase focus in uni)(same goes for perspectives broadening phase, it may be done alongside socratic phase)

+- Project Mektep.
+Hmm… get the absolutely best educators and scholars and teachers and professors and experts on educational matters from around the world.
+Examine entire human history for educational systems (one scholar can focus on a certain empire or era, whilst another expert can focus on the bayt al Hikma, whilst one teacher can focus on finland edu system, another can see what MIT gets right) and see what each system or methodology got right, and what they got wrong.
+- Supplement this with feedback from teachers, students, and parents alike about ideas, suggestions, experiences, problems they face, solutions, etc etc. Synthesize all the finds into one great edu system to rule them all, one edu system to find them, one edu system to bring them all, and in the brightness bind them.
+Can’t change current systems, so create a parallel.
+For testing, most parents won’t want their kids to be test subjects.
+- But firstly the fact that all the great educators made it will hopefully alleviate that a bit.
+To add to that, don’t just make it a whole standalone thing at first.
+Think of a weekend school or something but super fun.
+See the results.
+Another way could be to incentivise people by making it entirely free.
+Orrr take it one step, literally give stipends to the students.
+Also I don’t mean a school or a uni alone.
+I mean an edu system from kindergarten to primary to middle to high to college to university to PhD.

+- One way to start it off would be to create a white paper, examine a few educational systems and methodologies in this day and age.
+Create a simple "lecture" for a cross disciplinary topic.
+Maybe start off as a mere summer school project idea.
+Record the results, observations, etc. Essentially, another minimum viable product (MVP).
+- Research.
+Synthesize.
+White Paper.
+Small-scale test.
+Pitch to actual great educators and scholars of this day and age.

 ## Project Chlorophyll